 Programming incorporates a variety of planned and spontaneous activities.
 Activities involve input from the children and are responsive to their interest, cultural backgrounds, preferences, needs and abilities.
-Staff provides the children with opportunities to develop leadership skills by involving them in planning, researching and leadership.
+Educators provides the children with opportunities to develop leadership skills by involving them in planning, researching and leadership.

-A staff will be asked to weekly program plan with the children in order to have their input.
-As well staff will plan weekly program sheet and posted for families to view.
-After an activity has been completed a staff will be asked to evaluate the activity and mention what they thought, as well as what parents and children thought, suggested or commented.
-There are many resources at the Ranchlands office for program planning as well as the internet and asking others for ideas.
-When staff attends workshops and conferences they will be asked to share their information with others in order for us all to gain from the experience of the workshop.
+An educator will be asked to weekly program plan with the children in order to have their input.
+The weekly plan will be posted for families to view.
+After an activity has been completed educators will be asked to evaluate the activity and mention what they thought, as well as what parents and children thought, suggested or commented.
+There are many resources at each location for program planning as well as the internet and asking others for ideas.
+When educators attend workshops and conferences, they will be asked to share their information with others in order for us all to gain from the experience of the workshop.

-Off- site excursions are planned with children's input for non- school days.
+Off- site excursions could be planned with children's input for school breaks.
 Parents are invited to participate with their ideas and other activities.
 The leadership club can also provide suggestions and ideas on planning.